David-solly/gokit-microservice-starter/README.md

   - TDD is a great practice and advisable in genreal but especially when dealing with go-kit or any gRPC communication, so it is strongly encouraged especially here so be sure to edit the corresponding test file

 # Running the Code
-In order to run the code, both server and client are needed though can be run independantly the server code and run command can be found at
+To run the code, both server and client are needed though can be run independently the server code and run command can be found at
   - ```cmd/server/main.go``` - runs on port 8080
+  - eg from the working directory containing the server's `main.go` file.
+To run on port 8080 and bind to localhost ```go run . -advertise.addr "127.0.0.1" -advertise.port "8080"```

 and the client - naive basic implementation of a REST endpoint interfacing with a gRPC server
   - ```cmd/client/main.go``` - runs on port 8082